 Their first book, Ideas in Food, Great Recipes and Why They Work, was published in December of 2010 by Clarkson Potter.
 It is a handbook for cooks and chefs, teaching them how to unleash their creativity, intensify flavors, improve efficiency, and have fun in the kitchen.
 Ideas in Food is a blend of stories, science and recipes based on their experience and experiments in the kitchen.
-Clarkson Potter will publish their second book, Maximum Flavor, Recipes That Will Change the Way You Cook, in October of 2013.
+Their second book, Maximum Flavor, Recipes That Will Change the Way You Cook, was published by Clarkson Potter in October of 2013.
 It’s a workbook with practical and delicious recipes to cook every day at home.
 It includes a plethora of tips and techniques for the getting the most flavor out of your food and making every dish your own.

 Aki and Alex began the blog Ideas in Food in December 2004.
 It began as a digital notebook to record their work in their restaurant kitchen.
 It has morphed into a clearinghouse for ideas gleaned from various mediums: restaurants, blogs, books, people and everyday life; all of it relating back to their kitchen.
 Over the past six years the website’s popularity has grown from a cult following of professional chefs into a benchmark for culinary blogs.
 It is a favorite for its combination of solid information, creative ideas, and illustrative photography.
 The focus is on sharing ways to make delicious and beautiful food.
 That is what draws readers back time and again.
 Ideas in Food was voted Best Culinary Science Blog in the 2013 Saveur Best Food Blog Awards.